February 10, 2016

-Virtual net metering, also referred to as virtual meter aggregation is a billing mechanism that allows a solar system owner to credit kWh’s (kilowatt-hours) from one electric meter to another.
+Virtual net metering, also referred to as virtual meter aggregation, is a billing mechanism that allows a customer to credit kWh’s (kilowatt-hours) from one meter to another.
 To fully understand how this works, one must have a basic understanding of net metering.

 For more about net metering, click here.
-Virtual net metering allows the customer to not only gain the benefit of each kWh produced for the host meter but also to credit additional kWh’s to other meters.
+Virtual net metering allows the customer to not only gain the benefit of each kWh produced for that meter, but also to credit additional kWh’s to another meter.

 The primary benefit of virtual meter aggregation is lower cost.
-Sometimes this can result in a larger or more efficient solar system installation.
-For example, if a client has two meters, each of which uses 50,000 kWh/year, he can potentially install one 80 kW (kilowatt) solar system to cover the usage for both meters rather than two separate 40 kW solar systems, one for each meter.
+Sometimes this can result in a larger or more efficient solar array installation.
+For example, if a client has two meters, each of which use 50,000 kWh/year, he can potentially install one 80 kW (kilowatt) solar array to cover the usage for both meters rather than two separate 40 kW solar arrays, one for each meter.
 This typically results in lower costs.
 Even if physical meter aggregation would be possible, typically the costs for physical meter aggregation would be significantly higher than for virtual meter aggregation.

 While virtual net metering can be of great benefit to customers who have multiple meters, it is important to consult with a reputable solar installer as well as your local utility before making plans to utilize this benefit.